betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/ForDummies.md

 If `Forward(10)` is called three times in a row, the third time it will be an error, as the last matching expectation (#2) has been saturated.
 If, however, the third `Forward(10)` call is replaced by `Forward(20)`, then it would be OK, as now #1 will be the matching expectation.

 **Side note:** Why does Google Mock search for a match in the _reverse_ order of the expectations?
 The reason is that this allows a user to set up the default expectations in a mock object's constructor or the test fixture's set-up phase and then customize the mock by writing more specific expectations in the test body.
-So, if you have two expectations on the same strategy, you want to put the one with more specific matchers **after** the other, or the more specific rule would be shadowed by the more general one that comes after it.
+So, if you have two expectations on the same schedulingStrategy, you want to put the one with more specific matchers **after** the other, or the more specific rule would be shadowed by the more general one that comes after it.

 ## Ordered vs Unordered Calls ##
 By default, an expectation can match a call even though an earlier expectation hasn't been satisfied.
 In other words, the calls don't have to occur in the order the expectations are specified.